 Entertaining and enlightening… Wholly engaging…A must for all gardeners. - Garden Answers

 A very readable introduction to the remarkable world of bees and bee conservation. - Good Book Guide

 This book will make you bee-conscious.
 You will learn a lot, not just about bumblebees, and you will never have a dull moment… So read this book.
 Do it for the bees. - Guardian

 As relief and instruction, I haven’t read a more entertaining and endearing book on matters biological than Dave Goulson’s - Guardian

 About the Author

 Dave Goulson studied biology at Oxford University and is now Professor of Biological Sciences at the University of Sussex.
-He has published over 190 scientific articles on bees, butterflies and other insects.
-He founded the Bumblebee Conservation Trust in 2006, whose groundbreaking conservation work won the Heritage Lottery Award for best Environmental Project.
-He was made ‘Social Innovator of the Year’ by the Biology and Biotechnology Research Council in 2010.
+He has spent the last 20 years studying bumblebees, and has published over 200 scientific articles on their biology.
+He founded the Bumblebee Conservation Trust in 2006.
+A Sting in the Tale was published by Jonathan Cape in 2013 and was shortlisted for the Samuel Johnson Prize.
+A Buzz in the Meadow was published in 2014.